Flat-Coated Retriever

 Flat-Coated Retriever Health

-Flat-Coated Retrievers have a life expectancy of 8 to 10 years.
-While this breed tends to be fairly healthy, there are some health issues you should be aware of.
+Flat-Coated Retrievers have a life expectancy of 8-10 years.
+While this breed tends to be healthy, there are some health issues you should be aware of.
 Knowing about these issues can help you to avoid or quickly recognize them, keeping your dog healthy and happy.

 • Hip Dysplasia: Hip dysplasia is a painful condition where the ball and socket of your dog’s hip joint rub together.
 This can get worse as your dog ages and can make it difficult for them to run and play.
 Hip dysplasia can be hereditary, so it’s a good idea to work with a breeder who has evaluated their breeding dogs for the condition.
 If your dog does develop hip dysplasia, there are many treatment options, including pain medications and surgery.

 • Luxating Patellas: Luxating patella is a condition in which your dog’s kneecap slips in and out of place.
 This can be painful, and your dog may limp on and off as the kneecap shifts, then returns to its correct position.
-Surgery can help to correct this issue.
+In severe cases, surgery may be recommended to correct this issue.

-• Gastric Dilatation: Also called bloat, gastric dilatation is a condition that can occur where your dog’s stomach twists and gets filled with gas.
-This is a life-threatening emergency that requires surgery.
-Gastric dilatation often affects dogs who have deep and narrow chests, so the Flat-Coated Retriever can be at risk.
-Your vet may recommend suturing down your dog’s stomach as a preventative measure.
+• Gastric Dilatation-Volvulus (GDV): Also called bloat, GDV is a condition that can occur where your dog’s stomach twists and gets filled with gas.
+This is a life-threatening emergency that typically requires surgery.
+GDV often affects dogs who have deep and narrow chests, so the Flat-Coated Retriever can be at risk.
+Your vet may recommend tacking your dog’s stomach to their body wall during their spay or neuter as a preventative measure (called prophylactic gastropexy).
 You can also help prevent bloat by feeding your dog more frequent meals throughout the day using a slow feeding bowl.

 Flat-Coated Retriever History